jhartz/gradefast/README.md

 on the GradeFast wiki.

 Want to delve deeper or use individual parts of GradeFast as part of your larger, superior project?
-Check out the individual `grader.py`, `gradebook.py`, and `runyaml.py` modules.
-Also, look at the
-[other pages on the GradeFast wiki](https://github.com/jhartz/gradefast/wiki) for lots more information.
+Check out the `runyaml.py` module to see how the other GradeFast modules and packages are used.
+Also, look at the [other pages on the GradeFast wiki](https://github.com/jhartz/gradefast/wiki) for lots more information.